How the Anatomy of an Aerial Lift Works

 Understanding different parts of a boom lift and what they do will make you a better operator.
 To become a safer operator, get trained and certified at Certifymeonline.net!
 We offer classes to get all your workers certified and OSHA compliant.

-• Rough terrain forklift trucks, straight mast forklift, and extended reach forklift
+- Rough terrain forklift trucks, straight mast forklifts, and extended reach forklifts

 Start Anatomy of an Aerial Lift Training Now